doecode/server/README.md

 2) Install Apache Derby (either by downloading it manually or installing it via a package manager).
 3) In Eclipse, open the "Database Development" perspective.
 4) Follow the [Eclipse Documentation](http://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.datatools.common.doc.user%2Fdoc%2Fhtml%2Fasc1229700387729.html) to create a Derby Connector, create a connection profile, and connect to Derby.

+In step 4, be sure to select "Derby Client Driver" instead of "Derby Embedded Driver."
+DOE Code is not currently configured to work with the Embedded driver.